hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 .. math::
     \begin{cases} c^<_{qj} = f(c^<_{hj}, c^<_{kj}) & where \ j \notin h \ and \ j \notin k \\ c^<_{ij} = c^<_{ij} & otherwise \end{cases}

 In effect, merging the clusters :math:`h` and :math:`k`.
 These steps are then completed for the next two most similar clusters, and are repeated for a total of :math:`n-1` iterations; until only a single cluster remains.

-..
-  TODO: attach a graph of the cluster tree here.

 .. tip::
     Divisive Hierarchical clustering works in the opposite way.
 It starts with one single cluster wrapping all datapoints and divides the cluster at each step of it's iteration until it ends with n clusters.